 Themes with all parts coded by one developer are the safest.
 This may mean purchasing a simpler theme or a

 Check out StudioPress Genesis Themes.
 The company has been around for over a decade and makes consistently good themes built on a secure and fast framework.
 You'll never have to worry about updates, upgrades, or broken theme issues.

 If you decide to go with one of these themes, check out the technical support plan offered by the developer.
 If they offer one year of support you should know that after the year you may not be able to upgrade the plugins or even the theme, unless you pay the price of the theme again, leaving you open to vulnerabilities in the code.

 Not all speed issues and performance issues are the result of the theme.
 Caching software is one of the must-have WordPress plugins and can help improve the download speed of your site.
 However, a caching plugin such as the excellent W3 Total Cache is not the answer to a bad WordPress theme.
 It will help a bit but having a solid foundation will give you a better place to start from.

-You can find my recommendations for WordPress themes on the resources page Be aware though, that simply buying a good theme will not guarantee a good website.
+Simply buying a good theme will not guarantee a good website.
 You need to understand the WordPress ecosystem and correct implementation of themes.
 There are many sites out there utilizing the best themes and frameworks but they still perform poorly and look terrible.